satya954/DevOps-Tools-QA/Ansible.md

-▶️ Why Ansible?
+1. Why Ansible?
+ .
 With its agentless approach, YAML-based playbooks, and Python dependencies, Ansible is a game-changer for:

-✅ Server provisioning
+   .
+Server Provisiong
-✅ Configuration management
+   .
+Configuration management
-✅ Application deployment
+   .
+Application Deployment
-✅ Continuous delivery and orchestration
+   .
+Continous Delivery and Orcherstration.

 1️⃣ What is Ansible?
 An open-source tool for automation, known for its simplicity and agentless architecture.